 While you can opt for the express Interac transfer, we are of the view that it not really worth the fees that are charged.
 It merely requires you to carefully plan your deposits such that you are getting the most bang for your buck.

-When it comes to withdrawal of cryptocurrencies, BitBuy says that these are free.
+When it comes to withdrawal of cryptocurrencies, Bitbuy says that these are free.
 This is true but only on the exchange side.
 They are still likely to apply a network or miner fee to your transaction so you should keep that in mind.

 If you were going to be withdrawing your funds in CAD then the following fees would apply.

 These fees are actually quite reasonable and are below the rates that are charged by some of the other Canadian exchanges.
-For example, their Interac e-transfer withdrawal commands a fee that is almost half of the rate charged QuadrigaCX for example.
+For example, their Interac e-transfer withdrawal commands a fee that is less than that which is charged by Coinsmart for example.

 Therefore, if you are withdrawing Canadian Dollars that is less than $3,000 then the Interac e-Transfer is perhaps your best bet.

-Is BitBuy Safe?
+Is Bitbuy Safe?

 One of the biggest threats to exchanges and their users are hackers.
 We know all too well about the damages that can be caused when a hacker is able to penetrate an exchange's system.
 Hence, exchange security is a key consideration for us.